Children's attention from 2 to 6 years old: how it develops and what role preschool plays?

 • loss of motivation

-Conversely, when children's attention is respected and supported, they learn more effectively.
+On the other hand, when children's attention is respected and guided, they learn more effectively.

-Experts show that the attention span of children aged 2 to 6 develops better when:
+Experts indicate that children aged 2 to 6 develop attention more effectively when:

 • movement is part of learning

-A suitable preschool does not seek to force children to pay attention, but to support their attention naturally.
+A suitable preschool does not aim to force children's attention, but rather to support it naturally.

-To encourage children aged 2 to 6 to pay attention, the school can implement the following measures:
+To encourage attention in children aged 2 to 6, the school can implement:

 • small groups